Anurag14/accessfaceid/README.md

 # *accessfaceid*

-:dragon: CPU (Near) Real Time face detection alignment and verification
+:dragon: CPU (Near) Real Time face detection alignment and verification.
+As part of exploring frontiers in state of art and possiblities in face recognition at RBS i have hacked together a small module brewing all the good things i could find.

 <p align="center">
   <img src="faced/examples/demo_yolo.gif"/>